stolle42/Tutorials/docker/introduction.md

 # What is docker?
+We all know the problem: Moving an application from one system to another sucks.
+There's a bunch of installers, dependencies and settings to adjust, leading to long and convoluted release documents that are tedious to write, tedious to read and in many cases incomplete.
+But we don't have to do this.
+Computers can do this for us.
+That's where docker comes into play.

 Docker is a tool with which you can deploy and manage container applications.
-Containers are software packages containing all application code, dependencies and configuration settings.
+Containers are software packages containing the whole application code, dependencies and configuration settings.
 This allows you to easily run the application on different machines[^1] without the need to change any of the settings.
 This has the additional advantage that you won't need to update, install or remove any additional tools to run the software, since all additional tools are packaged into the container.

 Docker containers are lightweight, fast and completely independent from other applications.
 Basically, it provides you with all the advantages of a VM, at a much greater flexibility and speed while using less ressources.